Redesigning a financial services marketing website

 Problem

-The company had seen a huge growth in the number of investors using its website during Covid.
-As the website came under increased scrutiny from new users who hadn't learned its unique patterns, the issues with consistency, navigation and accessibility were proving hard to ignore.
+The company had seen huge growth in the number of investors using its marketing-focused website during Covid.
+As the website came under increased scrutiny, the issues with consistency, navigation and accessibility were proving hard to ignore.

 Opportunity